typingtanuki/locomotive/README.md

     1. Plug the USB type C cable to the LattePanda Alpha
         * A red light will start blinking on the LattePanda
         * After a while a blue light will also turn on
-    1. Wait for the red light on the LattePanda to stay on and the blue light blinking at regular interval
+    1. Wait for the red light on the LattePanda to stay on, and the blue light blinking at regular interval
     1. Press the power button for a few seconds, until the blue light turns and stays on

 > **NOTE**: It may take a while for the screen and LattePanda to finish their handshake.